-Eligibility: To be eligible, applicants must fulfil ALL of the following criteria:
+Eligibility: To be eligible, the candidate must satisfy ALL of the following criteria:

-- have the support of at least one member of UCL’s academic staff;
+- have the support of at least one UCL faculty member;

-- not be required to give any undertaking to return to their home country to an organization that has funded a training course;
+- be free from any commitment to return to a country that has funded training;

-- in the case of students who have already started their doctorate and are duly enrolled at UCL, not be in receipt of a study scholarship.
+- for students who have already started their doctorate and are enrolled at UCL, not be a scholarship beneficiary.

 Number of Awardees: Not specified

-Value and Duration of Scholarship: Successful applicants will receive a UCL PhD grant, paid out in no more than 36 monthly instalments.
-If necessary, UCL will also cover the cost of one or more return flights between the international airport nearest to their place of residence and Brussels airport.
+Value and Duration of Scholarship: Recipients receive a UCL PhD scholarship that includes support for no more than 36 months and, if necessary, one or more round-trip airline tickets between the international airport nearest to the recipient’s home country residence and Brussels Airport.

 - The UCLouvain supervisor submits the candidate’s dossier (application form and annexes) using the application form on 10 April 2020 in a single PDF file at the address: [email protected].